 Our dedicated spasticity clinic provides the latest in cutting-edge treatments for our pediatric patients, including rhizotomy.
 During this procedure, our specialists carefully select individual nerves to cut using electrical stimulation; this lets us know which nerves affect certain areas of the patient's muscle.
 Once a nerve is cut, the related muscle becomes more relaxed and the patient's range of motion increases.

 Our specially trained pediatric neurosurgeons, advanced nurse practitioners, physician assistants and other health care professionals provide exceptional care for pediatric patients and work closely with our patients' primary and specialist physicians to ensure comprehensive care.

-Led by neurosurgeons Alexander Powers, MD, and Daniel E Couture, MD, board-certified specialists with training in both pediatrics and neurosurgery, the Brenner pediatric neurosurgery program's experienced health care professionals are recognized as leaders in their field.
+Led by neurosurgeon Daniel E Couture, MD, board-certified specialist with training in both pediatrics and neurosurgery, the Brenner pediatric neurosurgery program's experienced health care professionals are recognized as leaders in their field.
 We help our patients get better by providing leading-edge treatment using the latest in technology and medical advancements.